-Step 3: Configure Your Subscribe Form Settings
+Step 6: Configure Your Drip Form Settings

-To configure the rest of your Drip signup forms’ settings, go to Settings » General.
+To start, go to Settings » General.

-Here you can configure the following:
+Here you can configure these settings:

-- Form Description.
-Give your form a description.
+- Form Description — Give your form a description.

-- Submit Button Text.
-Customize the copy on the submit button.
+- Submit Button Text — Customize the copy on the submit button.